-Abbvie's Long Shot At Proving Rova-T Doubters Wrong
+AbbVie's Long Shot At Proving Rova-T Doubters Wrong

 The single-arm Trinity trial has recruited 339 patients with third or later-line SCLC, and measures objective response and overall survival as co-primary endpoints.
 Also favoring it was the subgroup finding at Asco that remission rate was stronger in third rather than second-line patients, at 50% versus 29% respectively.

 A separate Rova-T study, in neuroendocrine tumors, could yield early data this year.
-Meanwhile, two phase III trials, Maru and Tahoe, are under way in settings that will be key to expanding Rova-T's potential beyond the relatively narrow use of late-line SCLC.
+Meanwhile, two Phase III trials, Maru and Tahoe, are underway in settings that will be key to expanding Rova-T's potential beyond the relatively narrow use of late-line SCLC.

-Abbive has also made much of the pipeline Stemcentrx has given it, and this now comprises four clinical assets, with several additional projects to enter trials this year.
+AbbVie has also made much of the pipeline Stemcentrx has given it, and this now comprises four clinical assets, with several additional projects to enter trials this year.

-However, as far as proving the value of Stemcentrx Abbvie still has it all to do.
+However, as far as proving the value of Stemcentrx, AbbVie still has it all to do.
 Beyond its most important task - defending Humira patents - the company has yet to demonstrate that it is capable of doing wise acquisitions.